 Accelerated Rehabilitative Disposition (ARD)

-One of ARD’s chief benefits is that if you enter the program, you are not pleading guilty to your DUI charge.
+One of ARD’s chief benefits is that if you enter the program, you are not pleading guilty to your DUI.
 If you complete ARD successfully the charge can be expunged (cleared) from your record.

 Another key advantage is that with ARD, your penalties for a DUI may not be as harsh.